SmbKiwi/homeassistant-goldair-heater/README.md

 These heaters have individual target temperatures for their Comfort and Eco modes, whereas Home Assistant only supports a single target temperature.
 Therefore, when you're in Comfort mode you will set the Comfort temperature (`5`-`35`), and when you're in Eco mode you will set the Eco temperature (`5`-`21`), just like you were using the heater's own control panel.
-Bear this in mind when writing automations that change the operation mode and set a temperature at the same time: you must change the operation mode *before* setting the new target temperature, otherwise you will set the current thermostat rather than the new one.
+Bear this in mind when writing automations that change the preset mode and set a temperature at the same time: you must change the preset mode *before* setting the new target temperature, otherwise you will set the current thermostat rather than the new one.

 When switching to Anti-freeze mode, the heater will set the current power level to `1` as if you had manually chosen it.